Abhishek-Verma0/PETV83L-Abhishek-Verma-Secure-Credential-Manager-With-Key-Encryption/readme.md

 # 🔐 Secure Credential Manager
+## Make sure to star the repo before working on
 A **Secure Credential Manager** built using the **MERN stack (MongoDB, Express, React, Node.js)** with advanced cryptographic features to ensure maximum security.
 It uses `CryptoJS` and `bcrypt` for encryption and hashing, and `JWT` for session management.

 ---